flakjakk/my-project/docs/transkei.md

 **Games**

-Once the supper-table had been cleared the adults would sit out on the verandah while us kids played board- or card-games.
+Once the supper-table had been cleared the adults would sit out on the verandah while we played board- or card-games.
 Monopoly and Cluedo were favourites.
 Card games we usually played were Rummy, Canasta, Bridge or Klaberjass.
 We also had a game called Pit where you buy and sell produce (wheat, rye, barley etc.).
 I don't remember much about the game except that it involved a lot of shouting!

 We played a lot more games than this, I just don't recall them!

 **Golfing**

 Tried playing golf at the camp a few times.
 You tee off from the bank in front of the camp and attempt to get your ball over the stream and well onto the bank on the other side.
-You have two options: rough (really rough) or bunker.
+You have three options: rough, really rough or bunker.
 The only green is the colour of the grass!

 **Knees up!**